The 2025 AES Europe Student Recording Competition

 • All recording and mixing performed by the entrant(s).

-• Dolby Atmos submissions are optional.
-While not part of the main evaluation, feedback will be provided for educational purposes.
+• Immersive submissions (up to 7.1.4) are optional.
+While not part of the main evaluation, feedback may be provided for entries sent to the judges, for educational purposes.

 • Not exceed 5 min runtime.